athaioan/DIP_LFR/README.md

         └── ...

 ### Acknowledgements
-The Deep Info Max implementation is based on https://github.com/DuaneNielsen/DeepInfomaxPytorch
+The DIM pre-training uses the pytorch DIM implementation from https://github.com/DuaneNielsen/DeepInfomaxPytorch